Registration Deadline: Full

 Designed for Information Security professionals who are seeking a more compact training experience, sessions focus primarily on critical technical skills needed by the state’s information security workforce whereas ISLA contains a stronger blend of both professional and technical skills.
 Another significant difference is the Cybersecurity Boot Camp does not include exam preparation for the Certified Information Security Manager (CISM) exam.
 In addition, due to the condensed nature of the program, more class sessions are covered weekly within this model to provide the maximum training benefit to the student within a shorter, four-week time frame.

 Finally, this program was not designed to be a pre-requisite for the more rigorous ISLA, which includes a formal application/selection process as well as approval from the candidate’s Chief Information Officer (CIO) as opposed to the Cybersecurity Boot Camp’s open registration process.
-While both programs can certainly be completed by interested individuals, it is worth noting that, due to the value and importance of the subject matter, there is some course repetition within both programs.
+While both programs can certainly be completed by interested individuals, it is worth noting that, due to the value and importance of the subject matter, there is considerable course repetition within both programs.
 Therefore, participants who wish to complete both experiences should keep in mind that they will not be excused from attending sessions previously completed.

 What are the technical requirements for attending?